cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 	#ID	FORM	LEMMA	UPOSTAG	XPOSTAG	FEATS	HEAD	DEPREL	DEPS	MISC

 - LEMMA: Lemma to which the token should be associated
-- UPOSTAG: Universal dependencies part of speech tag, based on a mapping between the ETCRSI POS and the UD POS
+- UPOSTAG: Universal dependencies part of speech tag, based on a mapping between the ETCSRI POS and the UD POS
 - FEATS: Unimorph tags, in order of morpheme appearance
 - DEPS: will not be used at this time